RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

     print(remainder)

-So 7 divided by 3 is 2 with a remainder of 1.
+In the above example, 7 divided by 3 is 2 when we use integer division and there is a remainder of 1.

 The modulus operator turns out to be surprisingly useful.
 For example, you can check whether one number is divisible by another---if ``x % y`` is zero, then